liadzila/Time-series-clustering.-Application-on-emergency-markets/README.md

-# Coursework on topic "Time Series clustering.
-Application on emerging markets".
+# Time Series clustering.
+Application on emerging markets.

-This project includes:
-Coursework.ipynb - analytics on datasets,
-data_.csv - data on all stocks traded on _ exchange, parser.py - parser for getting the data from Investing.com
+Development of a parser for historical data provided by Middle Eastern exchange markets.
+Clustering stocks using DBSAN and K-means algorithms.